I have a confession to make. I hate baby shower games.

 What I have come to realize over the last decade of babypalooza (I’m just at that age, I suppose) is that most of you hate them, too.
 However, I’m sure someone is reading this and thinking, “No!
-I love to sniff melted chocolate in diapers!
-There is nothing I love more than stilted conversations as we carefully avoid saying certain words!
-I WIN ALL THE CLOTHESPINS.”
+I love to sniff melted candy bars posing as dirty diapers!
+Yes, please, stilted conversations, as we carefully avoid saying certain baby-related words!
+Let’s eat MORE JARS OF BABY FOOD!”

-There is a lovely middle ground where we can all relax and enjoy the party.
-A lovely place where games do not force participation, put people on the spot, or humiliate anyone.
+There is, however, a lovely middle ground where we can all relax and enjoy the party.
+A place where games do not force participation, put people on the spot, or humiliate anyone.
 Games that do not interrupt the flow of the conversation for those who would rather discuss the relative merits of epidurals.

 This is the gift that keeps on giving.
 You get a pack of diapers (try to find some that are not covered in a print), and let people write notes to the parents-to-be.
-They can be motivational or hilarious, and will almost certainly be appreciated at 2am.
+They can be motivational or hilarious and will almost certainly be appreciated at the dreaded 2 am diaper changing.
+One quick note - there have been reports of the marker rubbing off on the onesie, so either double check you’re using permanent markers, or just know a little marker smudge doesn’t hold a candle to the destructive force of the future baby’s butthole.

-Fill baby bottles with beer or mixed drinks and let the guests race to see who can chug the fastest.
-Protip – give the people you don’t like the preemie-sized nipples.
+Fill baby bottles with beer or mixed drinks and let the guests race to see who can be the first person to finish.
+Pro tip – give the people you don’t like the preemie-sized bottle nipples.
 Before you plan this, make sure your guest of honor doesn’t mind that you all get to drink yourself into having a good time while she’s stuck talking to her great aunt about hemorrhoids.

 Pin the Sperm on the Uterus / Egg

-Ask the guests to send you baby photos of themselves before the day of the shower.
+This is one of those fun baby shower games that can be appreciated by guests from all walks of life.
+Ask the attendees to send you baby photos of themselves before the day of the shower.
 Then everyone can guess who the kid with the cowlick grew into.
 For added difficulty, include some celebrity baby pictures in the mix.

 Baby Mad Libs